 Another remark regarding the dual updates is the (quarter-)integrality of our dual variables.
 In our code, we deal with integer weights.
 It has long been known that there exists an integral optimal dual solution for any minimum weight perfect matching problem with integer edge weights \cite{cunningham_integral_dual}.
-A single-tree implementation from \cite{fractional_init_description} shows that their dual variables are half-integral throughout the algorithm.
+A single-tree implementation from \cite{fractional_init_description} uses dual variables that remain half-integral throughout the algorithm.
 One can observe that in our case, if the current edge slacks are even and the dual variables are integer, then the coefficients $a_i$, $b_{ij}$, $c_{ij}$ are integers.
-Furthermore, making a dual update with integer $\delta_T$ values would yield even edge slacks again.
-For this reason, when we use the LP approach, we round the half-integer values $\delta_T$ down to integers (and fallback to the connected-components approach in case no progress was made because of the rounding).
+Furthermore, making a dual update with suitable integer $\delta_T$ values would yield even edge slacks again.
+For this reason, when we use the LP approach, we round the half-integer values $\delta_T$ down to integers (and fall back to the connected-components approach in case no progress was made because of the rounding).
 Consequently, if we quadruple all edge weights in the very beginning, then we will have integer slacks and variables throughout the algorithm.\footnote{We have quarter-integrality instead of half-integrality because of the first step of the initialization, where we set $y_v = \frac{1}{2} \min\limits_{e \in \delta(v)} w_e$.
 This adds an extra halving of the integer weights.}

-\item \textbf{Lazy updates for slacks and dual variables:} in the dual update phase, for a tree $T$, we need to increase the dual variables of the top plus-nodes by $\delta_T$ and decrease the dual variables of the top minus nodes by $\delta_T$.
+\item \textbf{Lazy updates for slacks and dual variables:} in the dual update phase, for a tree $T$, we need to increase the dual variables of the top plus-nodes by $\delta_T$ and decrease the dual variables of the top minus-nodes by $\delta_T$.
 This operation also changes the slacks of the edges incident to the tree.
 Just like in Blossom V, we do this lazily in $O(1)$ time by storing a variable $y_T$ in the tree holding the sum of $\delta_T$ over all dual updates.
-A node remembers a lazy variable $\overline{y_v}$, and the true dual variable can be calculated as $y_v = \overline{y_v} \pm y_T$, where $T$ is the tree that $v$ belongs to, and the sign is determined by the sign of $v$.
-A similar lazy calculation goes for edge slacks.
+A node remembers a lazy variable $\overline{y_v}$, and the true dual variable can be calculated as $y_v = \overline{y_v} \pm y_T$, where $T$ is the tree to which $v$ belongs, and the sign is determined by the sign of $v$.
+A similar lazy calculation applies to edge slacks.